nodejs/security-wg/processes/bug_bounty_criteria.md

 # Bug Bounty Criteria

-This document describes the criteria for eligibility of monetary reward for security researchers who engage with the Node.js Security Working group through the Node.js Ecosystem [bug bounty program](https://hackerone.com/nodejs-ecosystem/), as is currently running on HackerOne.
+This document describes the criteria for eligibility of monetary reward for security researchers who engage with the Node.js Ecosystem
+[bug bounty program](https://hackerone.com/nodejs-ecosystem/), as is currently running on HackerOne.

 ## Module Characteristics